Federal prosecutors indict four Chinese military officers over Equifax hack

 Sponsored Links

+In March 2017, Apache and the United States Computer Emergency Readiness Team "announced a vulnerability in certain versions of Apache Struts software that permitted unauthorized users to access the Apache Struts Web Framework and perform a remote code execution attack on a target web application," the indictment states.
+"The vulnerability was not patched on Equifax's online dispute portal."

-The hackers exploited a vulnerability in the framework of Equifax's online dispute portal, and after gaining access, monitored the portal to obtain login credentials, according to the indictment.
-They allegedly spent several weeks running around 9,000 queries on Equifax's systems to obtain personal data on Americans.
-Prosecutors also say that the hackers stole Equifax's database designs and data compilations, which are deemed to be trade secret information.
+It's not clear exactly when the hackers gained access to Equifax's systems, but they did so "at least by or on about May 13th," according to the indictment.
+They allegedly spent at least two months running around 9,000 queries on Equifax's systems to obtain personal data on nearly half of all Americans.
+Prosecutors also say the hackers stole database designs and data compilations, which are deemed to be trade secret information.

 The defendants allegedly tried to cover their tracks by rerouting traffic through dozens of servers in almost 20 countries and using encrypted communication systems in Equifax's network to make their activity seem normal.
 They also cleaned out log files every day, according to the indictment.